Covalent

 High Precision

-Measures surface topography with sub-nanometer vertical and
+Measures surface topography with sub-nanometer vertical and sub-micron lateral resolution.

 Comprehensive Profiling